What are Containers as they relate to DevOps?

 Containers are an abstraction at the app layer that packages code and dependencies together.
 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
 Containers take up less space than VMs, can handle more applications and require fewer VMs and operating systems.
 This is possible because container images are typically tens of MBs in size, making them much smaller than VMs.

 Software teams using containers and orchestration tend to reap the following benefits:

 - Platform independence: Build it once, run it anywhere

 - A major benefit of containers is their portability.
 A container wraps up an application with everything it needs to run, like configuration files and dependencies.
 This enables you to easily and reliably run applications on different environments such as your local desktop, physical servers, virtual servers, testing, staging, production environments and public or private clouds.
-This portability grants organisations a great amount of flexibility, speeds up the development process and makes it easier to switch to another cloud environment or provider, if need be.
+This portability grants organizations a great amount of flexibility, speeds up the development process, and makes it easier to switch to another cloud environment or provider.

 - Resource efficiency and density

 - Since containers do not require a separate operating system, they use up less resources.
 While a VM often measures several gigabytes in size, a container usually measures only a few dozen megabytes, making it possible to run many more containers than VMs on a single server.

 - Although containers run on the same server and use the same resources, they do not interact with each other.
 If one application crashes, other containers with the same application will keep running flawlessly and won’t experience any technical problems.
 This isolation also decreases security risks: If one application should be hacked or breached by malware, any resulting negative effects won’t spread to the other running containers.

 - Speed: Start, create, replicate or destroy containers in seconds